-BudLeiser Posted April 26, 2009 Author Share Posted April 26, 2009 Abdon, You should check out the millionaire next door, and the millionaire mind.
+BudLeiser Posted April 26, 2009 Author Posted April 26, 2009 Abdon, You should check out the millionaire next door, and the millionaire mind.
 I forget the author but they are both great books on lifestyle and spending patterns/savings habits.
 Those are good books, but they also go against the kiyosakian/trump style.
 But they aren;t as bad as Suze Orman.
 I avoid her books.
 The Richest Man in Babylon Other than that I really have focused on Kiyosaki/Rich Dad Poor Dad and Trump books.
 I'm waiting on a Warren Buffet book to arrive.
 If you have only read 3 books from Rich Dad Poor Dad then you still have plenty to go.
 We have a great library system here in Orlando and I was able to get most of the series, shipped to my door.
 Found a couple they didn't have at another nearby library county.
 If you want some eye opening non-investment books definately read: Confessions of an Economic Hitman and The Lexus and the Olive Tree.
 Warning: May change your entire view on the world.
 If you want entertainment read: Confessions of a video vixen, and The Lost Diary of Don Juan (Might be my favorite non-investment book).
-Link to comment Share on other sites More sharing options...

 Recommended Posts